MicahElliott/flowrist/README.md

 The above problems result in a list of [very challenging Colemak words][22], almost all of which become easy words with Flowrist.

+Furthermore, Colemak(-DH) wasn't easy to learn.
+It managed to keep some infrequent keys the same as Qwerty: `zxqwg`, but the only core keys that really stayed the same were: `ac`.
+And that was a problematic location for `a` anyway!
+Plus, moving `s` over one spot was unnecessarily cruel.

 All that said, Colemak is pretty/really good on: **Effort, SFBs, rolls, and underloading rings and pinkies**.
 But even Qwerty is good on the underloading!